 Gain is reported in average across all classes.
 It should be noticed that major gain is observed for 4K classes.

-End-to-End Ai video coding
+End-to-End AI video coding

 In this round of EE1 one technology was tested.
 NN architecture which was used for End-to-End AI video codec is shown on Figure 7.